 • Volumetric flask – You can pick these up on Amazon for around £5

-• Beaker and glass stirrer – you can use a clean cup and teaspoon for this (but only if your substance and solvent are things you would usually find in the kitchen)
+• Beaker and glass stirrer – You can use a clean cup and teaspoon (but only if your substance and solvent are things you would usually find in the kitchen)

-• A substance such as citric acid or sodium hydrogen carbonate (better known as sodium bicarbonate) or tartaric acid (better known as cream of tartar)
+• A substance such as citric acid or sodium hydrogen carbonate (sodium bicarbonate) or tartaric acid (cream of tartar)

-• Container for weighing such as a weighing boat or small container (note: it needs to be washable so you cannot use paper)
+• Container for weighing, such as a weighing boat or small container (it needs to be washable, so paper won’t work)

 What you do:

-• Add your substance and then weigh again, making a note of the weight
+2. Add your substance and weigh again, making a note of the weight.

-• Add the substance to your beaker (unless of course, you’ve used your beaker as as your empty container)
+3. Add the substance to your beaker (unless you’ve used the beaker as your empty container).

-• Add some of your solvent-about a third of the quantity you will need overall
+4. Add some of your solvent – about a third of the quantity you’ll need overall.

-• Transfer your solution to the volumetric flask
+5. Transfer your solution to the volumetric flask.

-• Rinse the beaker and anything else you have use for the solid and transfer the washings to the volumetric flask
+6. Rinse the beaker and anything else used for the solid, then transfer the washings to the volumetric flask.

-• Add solvent to the flask until the lower edge of the meniscus reaches the mark on the neck
+7. Add solvent to the flask until the lower edge of the meniscus reaches the mark on the neck.

 You’re done!
-You should now have enough data to calculate the concentration of the solution you have made.
+You now have enough data to calculate the concentration of the solution you’ve made.

 What about practical exams?

 The A level exam is written, with no practical element.
-Having said this, throughout the exam you will be expected to use your understanding of practical theory to answer questions.
-You will have gained this knowledge through the core practicals we talked about above.
+However, throughout the exam, you will be expected to use your understanding of practical theory to answer questions.
+You’ll gain this knowledge through the core practicals discussed above, which are an integral part of studying A level science online.

-For some university programmes, like medicine, you will need to demonstrate practical skills as well as knowledge.
-In addition to the A level, you will be able to gain a practical endorsement to show this.
-This practical endorsement does not form part of the full A level, but is an additional grade that you can achieve.
+For some university programmes, like medicine, you will need to demonstrate practical skills as well as theoretical knowledge.
+In addition to the A level, you will be able to gain a practical endorsement to showcase this.
+While the practical endorsement doesn’t form part of the full A level, it is an additional grade you can achieve, which is accepted by universities.

 Find out more

-To learn more about learning with NEC and our full range of flexible distance learning courses, including A levels in Biology, Chemistry and Physics, click the links or speak to our expert course advice team on 0800 389 2839.
+To learn more about learning with NEC and our full range of flexible distance learning courses, including online A levels in Biology, Chemistry, and Physics, click the links or speak to our expert course advice team on 0800 389 2839.

 Leave a Reply